 - Technical skills required.
 Most VPS hosting services come unmanaged, so some server management knowledge will be necessary to get your project hosted properly.
 Because of this, VPS is usually less beginner-friendly than cloud hosting.

 Yes, we do.
 Here at Hostinger cloud hosting services use the latest technology to ensure the best performance, such as CloudLinux with LVE containers to isolate resources for each hosting account.

-To help you choose from the three offered cloud hosting solutions, here’s a comparison table of these hosting plans:
+To help you choose which hosting plan to buy, here’s a comparison table of our cloud hosting options:

 |Number of websites||300||300||300|

 |SSD storage||200 GB||250 GB||300 GB|

 How Do IaaS, PaaS, and SaaS Relate to Cloud Hosting?

 IaaS, PaaS, and SaaS are three types of cloud-based business models.
 This means that they use the cloud infrastructure to deliver their services.

 IaaS stands for infrastructure as a service.
 Businesses of this type typically offer cloud-based computing resources, such as servers and storage, for companies to run their operations.